royward/prolog_compiler/README.md

 # A Proof of Concept for writing a Prolog Compiler

 This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment.
-The compiler is designed to transpile Prolog code into C++ executables, for a very small part of the Prolog language.
+The compiler is designed to transpile Prolog code into C executables, for a very small part of the Prolog language.

 ## Prerequisites

 - [SWI-Prolog](https://www.swi-prolog.org/)
 - GNU Make
-- GCC compatible C++ Compiler: `clang++` (generates the fastest code) or `gcc++`
+- GCC compatible C Compiler: `clang` (generates the fastest code) or `gcc`
 - Standard development tools (e.g., `make`)

 ## Usage Guide